- British Racing will introduce Authorised Betting Partners from 1 January 2016

 “The Horsemen’s Group fully supports the stance being taken by ARC and Jockey Club Racecourses, and welcomes the lead they have taken on this issue.
 Indeed, we see it as essential as we await the forthcoming Horserace Betting Right.
 While horsemen are free to compete in races of their choosing, we will ensure they are aware of sponsorship of races by non-Levy paying betting operators in order that they can factor this into their decision-making.
 The Horsemen’s Group remains committed to working with the BHA and all stakeholders to ensure British Racing has a fair and equitable funding mechanism in place in the years ahead.”

-Martin Cruddace, Chief Executive of Arena Racing Company
+Martin Cruddace, Chief Executive of Arena Racing Company, said:

 “It is simply not an option to allow the status quo to continue.
 We understand that our own long term growth and success can only be guaranteed if the whole of British Racing grows and succeeds.
 This is a substantial undertaking involving significant short term consequences but it is a necessary one if we are to ensure the sport has a sound basis on which to move forward in the years ahead.
 We are pleased to be able to work alongside the BHA, Jockey Club Racecourses and the Horsemen’s Group in progressing the plans.
 Today’s announcement will protect and improve the industry which will benefit all stakeholders, including betting operators whose businesses require British Racing to grow and succeed in the future.”